-Cornell Cooperative Extension of Oneida County is seeking a SNAP Ed.
-Nutritionist.
-This position will serve as the Supplemental Nutrition Assistance Program Education (SNAP-ED) Nutritionist for Cornell Cooperative Extension of Oneida County and will implement SNAP-ED programming from a menu of existing SNAP-ED educational programs and program activities.
-This position will implement already-existing educational programming to the public to improve healthy food and lifestyle choices among low-income families and individuals encompassing all age groups.
-This position will be responsible for the delivery of established SNAP-ED programming to community groups, and will deliver other established SNAP-ED programming and activities, both on-site and off-site, in the community, in accordance with the Nutrition Program Area’s plan of work.
-This position will also coordinate all administrative aspects of the SNAP-ED Program and will assist the Senior Nutritionist and Social Marketing and Environmental Nutritionist with marketing efforts for SNAP-Ed programming, to include the environmental change initiative in collaboration with other Nutritionists of the SNAP-ED program in the North Country Region.
+Cornell Cooperative Extension of Oneida County is seeking a SNAP-ED Sr. Nutritionist.
+This position will serve as the sole Supplemental Nutrition Assistance Program Education (SNAP-ED) Senior Nutritionist for Cornell Cooperative Extension of Oneida County and will implement SNAP-ED programming from a menu of existing SNAP-ED educational programs and program activities.
+This position will implement already-existing educational programming, including occasional creation of lesson plans based on established program knowledge, to the public to improve healthy food and lifestyle choices among low-income families and individuals encompassing all age groups.
+This position will be responsible for the delivery of established SNAP-ED programming to community groups, and will deliver other established SNAP-ED programming and activities, both on-site and off-site, in the community, in accordance with the Nutrition Program Area’s Plan of Work.
+This position will also coordinate all administrative aspects of the SNAP-ED Program and will assist with marketing efforts for SNAP-ED programming, to include the environmental change initiative in collaboration with other Nutritionists of the SNAP-ED program in the North Country Region.
+In the absence of the other Sr. Nutritionist, this position will provide supervision of program staff.
 Click here to learn more and apply.